 3 minute read

-How to get coverage for your business school in a changing press landscape
+How to secure business school coverage in a changing press landscape

 Business schools are well aware of the shifting demands of the working world they send their graduates out into.
-Subsequent efforts to evolve can be seen as schools adapt their management courses to be focus more heavily on soft skills, which are expected to be in higher demand in coming years in the wake of automation.
-Similarly, as corporate social responsibility becomes a more pressing concern for businesses worldwide, curriculums are adopting a more socially conscious approach.
-Executive education too is changing; becoming more flexible to suit the needs of managers who are no longer attracted by a long term commitment to a part time course.
+Subsequent efforts to evolve can be seen as some schools adapting their management courses to focus more heavily on soft skills, which are in high demand in the wake of automation.
+Similarly, as corporate social responsibility becomes a more pressing concern for businesses worldwide, curriculums are adopting a more conscious approach.
+Executive education too is changing; often becoming more flexible to suit the needs of some managers who are no longer attracted by a long-term commitment to a part time course.

 Why is an understanding of the press important?

-The above developments all deserve credit.
-However, if business schools want all their brilliant progress to be visible they will also need to come to terms with a similarly altered media landscape.
-To attract prospective students, funding bodies, partners and the best academics, schools must know which publications to target, which topics to engage with, and why the answers to these questions are wildly different to what they would have been a few years ago.
-Alternatively, hire a great PR agency who has this knowledge already!
+To attract prospective students, funding bodies, partners and the best academics, schools must know which outlets to target, which topics to engage with, and why the answers to these questions are wildly different to what they could have been a few years ago.
+Alternatively, they could always hire a great PR agency who has this knowledge already.

 How has business education press changed?

 This shrinking of biz ed coverage in the UK means that the quest for visibility here is both more challenging and more important than ever for schools.
-Fortunately, the same trend has not been echoed in the rest of the world; for example, the appetite for MBA stories is as healthy as ever in the US, where BlueSky regularly achieve coverage.
-In India, a rapidly developing economy has given rise to an equally flourishing business education industry, and a huge press interest.
-Where opportunities may thin in one area of the globe, they thrive in another.
+Fortunately, the same trend has not been in echoed in trade press, with business education specific outlets thriving now more than ever, or the national outlets around the rest of the world.
+For example, the appetite for MBA stories is healthy, where BlueSky regularly achieve coverage.
+In India, a rapidly developing economy has given rise to an equally flourishing business education industry, and huge press interest.
+Whilst other national media outlets in countries like France, Spain, Germany, Australia and those dotted around Asia, Latin America and Africa have increased their business education coverage too.
+Where obvious opportunities may thin in one area of the globe, they thrive in another.

 New press targets

-Perhaps the fastest growing branch of journalism today is tech.
+One of the fastest growing sectors of journalism today is in tech.
 The world’s most successful businesses are the big tech giants, the start-ups considered most ‘disruptive’ are consistently centred on a new use of technology.
 The press reflects the same trend; there’s an insatiable media appetite for all things tech and lots of opportunities to feature for those who know where to look.

 Widening the net

-The media evolves and methods of achieving coverage necessarily evolve with it.
+The media evolves and methods of achieving coverage evolve with it.
 To effectively raise the profile of your business school you need to have your ear to the ground.
 It’s not enough to know who writes about business education, you need to recognise trends in the sector, both nationally and internationally.
-At BlueSky we find that a strong spread of coverage across both countries and genres produces the best results.
+A strong spread of coverage across both countries and topics produces the best results.
 This can only be achieved with a deep and constantly updated understanding of global media.

 Want to use a PR agency who knows how to secure great coverage for your business school in any sector, on any continent?
 Get in touch today.